gwendall/way.js/README.md

 Notes:
 - [element] refers to the jQuery selector of a DOM element
 - [options] is optional.
 By default, options are read from the HTML tags of the elements.
-If you need to overwrite them, pass an "options" parameter.
-It is of course optional.
+But you can overwrite them, by passing this parameter.

 **way.toStorage([element], [options])**